rooklift/nibbler/README.md

 Leela forgets much of the evaluation if the position changes.
 To mitigate this, an option in the Analysis menu allows you to hover over a a move (at any depth) in any PV, upon which the resulting board will be displayed.

 If you like a different piece set, you can create a folder of `.png` or `.svg` files with the right names and point the `override_piece_directory` config option to it.

-# About other engines

-Various people have inquired about the possiblity of using a conventional engine with Nibbler.
-While such an engine will at least run, there are various problems.
-Firstly, we rely on custom output which only Lc0 gives.
-Secondly, it's in the nature of conventional engines that they usually *cannot* give an accurate value for anything except their main line, due to alpha-beta pruning.

-One can effectively disable alpha-beta pruning by sending `MultiPV 500` (which we do) but this drastically weakens conventional engines.

 # Thanks